Merovius/website-review/content/posts/2022-05-16-calculating-type-sets.markdown

 polynomial in its input size”[^1].

-The second obvious follow up question is “what's the difference between ‘solving’ and ‘deciding’?”.
+The second obvious follow up question is “what's the difference between ‘solving’ and ‘verifying’?”.

 *Solving* a problem means what you think it means: Finding a solution.
 If I give you a number and ask you to solve the factorization problem, I'm asking you to find a (non-trivial) factor of that number.

-*Deciding* a problem means that I give you a solution and I'm asking you if the solution is correct.
+*Verifying* a problem means that I give you a solution and I'm asking you if the solution is correct.
 For the factorization problem, I'd give you two numbers and ask you to verify that the second is a factor of the first.